youssefragab99/dnsc6290_assignment_1/README-Assignment1.md

               NTHREAD = 4
               SEED = 12345

-– Quantitative analysis (3 pts.)
+1. Quantitative Analysis

-∗ State the metrics used to evaluate your group’s best remediated model ∗ State the values of the metrics for training, validation, and evaluation (or test) data – evaluation (or test) metrics come from the most recent class full evaluation results, link under
+* State the metrics used to evaluate your group’s best remediated model
-Assignment 1.
+* State the values of the metrics for training, validation, and evaluation (or test) data – evaluation (or test) metrics come from the most recent class full evaluation results, link under Assignment 1.
-∗ Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group’s best remediated model.
+* Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group’s best remediated model.
-∗ Address other alternative models considered
+* Address other alternative models considered

 EVERYONE SAT NIGHT